girip11/rust_learnings/rust_handbook/2_1_rust_ownership.md

 ```

 - Heap less organized.
 Space is allocated on the heap to store the data.
 The result of allocation is that we get a pointer to an empty/available spot in the heap.
-- The pointer(which points to a space on the heap) can be stored on the heap and its of fixed and known size.
+- The pointer(which points to a space on the heap) can be stored on the stack and its of fixed and known size.
-- Pushing to the stack faster than allocating on heap.
+- Pushing to the stack is faster than allocating on heap.
 Allocating on heap requires search for empty spots plus bookkeeping logic.
 - Accessing data from heap is slower compared to accessing it on stack.
 - Function parameters and local variables are pushed on to the stack and they are popped off the stack once the function is over.
 - Heap management is what ownership addresses.